Derya Erke

-Şadan Derya Erke (born November 11, 1983) is a Turkish former swimmer, who specialized in backstroke events.
-She is a two-time Olympian (2000 and 2004) and a member of Istanbul Swimming Club (İstanbul Yüzme İhtisas Kulübü).
+Şadan Derya Erke (11 November 1983 – 27 February 2025) was a Turkish swimmer, who specialized in backstroke events.
+She was a two-time Olympian (2000 and 2004) and a member of Istanbul Swimming Club (İstanbul Yüzme İhtisas Kulübü).
 She previously held Turkish records in the 50, 100, and 200 m backstroke, until they were all broken by Hazal Sarikaya in 2012.
-Erke is also a graduate of Marmara University in Istanbul.
+Erke was also a graduate of Marmara University in Istanbul.

 Erke made her first Turkish team, as a 16-year-old teen, at the 2000 Summer Olympics in Sydney.
 There, she failed to reach the semifinals in any of her individual events, finishing forty-second in the 100 m backstroke (1:07.26), and twenty-ninth in the 200 m backstroke (2:21.28).

 At the 2004 Summer Olympics in Athens, Erke maintained her program on her second Olympic appearance, competing again in the 100 and 200 m backstroke.
 She posted FINA B-standard entry times of 1:04.28 (100 m backstroke) and 2:19.11 (200 m backstroke) from the European Championships in Madrid, Spain.
 In the 100 m backstroke, Erke challenged six other swimmers in heat two, including 14-year-olds Anastassiya Prilepa of Kazakhstan and Olga Gnedovskaya of Uzbekistan.
 She raced to third place and thirty-fourth overall by 0.23 of a second behind Thailand's Chonlathorn Vorathamrong with a time of 1:05.38.
 In the 200 m backstroke, Erke shared a twenty-first place tie with Italy's Alessia Filippi from the morning's preliminaries.
 Swimming in the same heat as her first, she posted a lifetime best of 2:17.29 to claim another third spot by a 3.22-second margin behind winner Evelyn Verrasztó of Hungary.

+Erke died of cancer in Istanbul, on 27 February 2025, at the age of 41.
+Her body was removed from Ortaköy Büyük Mecidiye Mosque and buried in the family graveyard in Ortaköy Cemetery.